 Members of the Order give their time, talent, and treasure to defend the faith and provide service to the sick and the poor.

-Each year the Knights and Dames of the American Association gather for the annual Mass and investiture in St. Patrick’s Cathedral, New York City, where new members are inducted into the Order.
-The day concludes with a celebration, a white-tie dinner in the Waldorf=Astoria.
+Each year the Knights and Dames of the American Association gather for the annual Mass and Investiture in St. Patrick’s Cathedral, New York City, where new members are inducted into the Order.
+The day concludes with a white-tie dinner to celebrate this success.

-The Membership Conferences provide an opportunity to discuss the key works of the Association and provide the Membership with inspiration and ideas for the future.
+The Annual Meeting and New Member Orientation during the Investiture Weekend provide opportunities to discuss the activities of the Association and provide the Membership with inspiration and ideas for the future.

 The annual Lourdes Pilgrimage is of special significance because it gives our members the opportunity to directly serve the sick, our Malades, on a hands-on basis.
 It is spiritually rewarding for all.